 In elementary chemistry courses students often demonstrate difficulty with real understanding of Resonance Theory i.e. canonical structure vs. real molecule difference, so unanswered puerile questions during lecture made the subject boring.
 Particularly students unable to understand the difference between a real microscopic moiety and it's proposed sketch or model at early stages of their learning.
-In such situations use of suitable analogy other than the subject area make the teaching more effective.
-Using an analogy from the daily life act as a powerful tool to explain curious questions efficiently to develop the interest of the students in subject.
+In such situations use of suitable analogy in front of students other than the subject area make the teaching more effective.
+Observation through five senses act as a powerful tool to explain curious questions efficiently to develop the interest of the students in subject.
 Sharing of personal experiences and analogies among scientific community is an effective way to spread scientific knowledge magnificently.